sunfishcode/wasm-reference-manual/WebAssembly.md

 | `i64.load32_u` | `$offset`: varuPTR, `$align`: varuPTR | `($base: iPTR) : (i64)` | [M], [U] | 0x35   |

-The unsigned extending load instructions perform a [load](#loading) of narrower width than their type, and return the value zero-extended to their type.
+The unsigned extending load instructions perform a [load](#loading) of narrower width than their type from the [default linear memory], and return the value zero-extended to their type.
  - `load8_u` loads an 8-bit value.
  - `load16_u` loads a 16-bit value.
  - `load32_u` loads a 32-bit value.